Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

 `index.html <https://github.com/Kurento/kurento-tutorial-java/blob/develop/kurento-hello-world/src/main/resources/static/index.html>`_
 web page, and are used in the
 `index.js <https://github.com/Kurento/kurento-tutorial-java/blob/develop/kurento-hello-world/src/main/resources/static/js/index.js>`_.
-The most relevant part of this file is the *start* function.
-In this function we can see how jQuery is used to call the path */helloworld*, where the REST service is listening in the server-side.
-The function *WebRtcPeer.startSendRecv* of *kurento-utils* is used to start a WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the video processed by Kurento server (remote stream).
+In the *start* function we can see how jQuery is used to send a POST request to  the path */helloworld*, where the application server REST service is listening.
+The function *WebRtcPeer.startSendRecv* abstracts the WebRTC internal details (i.e. PeerConnection and getUserStream) and makes possible to start a full-duplex WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the remote stream provided by the Kurento Media Server.

 .. sourcecode:: javascript